HubSpot/Singularity/Docs/development/ui.md

 # Build the app
 gulp build

-# Watch the project and build it when there are changes
+# Serve the app locally at localhost:3334 and rebuild whenever files are changed.
-gulp watch

-# Same as above, but also start an HTTP server that serves the static files.
 gulp serve
 ```